IBM/universal-connectors/filter-plugin/logstash-filter-oua-guardium/README.md

 Procedure:
  For this example, we will assume that we already have a working Oracle database.

-Note: Here, we can opt for either a single server or a PostgreSQL Flexible server.
-The Single Server option is on the retirement path.
-For more information on the retirement schedule, please refer to the official Microsoft documentation.

 ## 2. Enabling Auditing
 Unified auditing must be enabled in an Oracle database.
 Required policies needs to be applied.